WXY1313/PRE/README.md

 # File description

 * `main.go`   run this file to test the functionalities of the framework.

-* `incentive.go`  run this file to test the incentive mechanism.

 * `compile/contract/`  The folder stores contract source code file (.sol) and generated go contract file.